faustusdotbe/GoogleScholarCopyBibTeX/README.md

 ![alt tag](/imgs/screenshot2.png)

-** This fork allows the extension to run on several local versions of Google Scholar (eg scholar.google.be, .fr, etc)
+** This fork allows the extension to run on several local versions of Google Scholar (eg scholar.google.be, .fr, etc).
+Install it at https://chrome.google.com/webstore/detail/bibtex-google-scholar-int/jppobkmpheckcklapgnidmgdmkabnoll